On the space of null geodesics of a spacetime: the compact case, Engel geometry and retrievability: The contact manifold of null geodesics of

-The pair $(M,g_c)$ is a Lorentzian manifold in which $\S^2\times\{t\}$ is a spacelike surface for any $t\in\S^1$, whereas $\{x\}\times\S^1$ is a timelike submanifold for any $x\in \S^2$.
+The pair $(M,g_{c/d})$ is a Lorentzian manifold in which $\S^2\times\{t\}$ is a spacelike surface for any $t\in\S^1$, whereas $\{x\}\times\S^1$ is a timelike submanifold for any $x\in \S^2$.
 The vector field $(0,\partial_t)\in T\S^2\oplus T\S^1$ as a choice of future turns $M$ into a spacetime.

-\begin{Lemma} The space of null geodesics $\mathcal{N}_c$ of $(M,g_c)$ is given by
+\begin{Lemma} The space of null geodesics $\mathcal{N}_{c/d}$ of $(M,g_{c/d})$ is given by

-\end{Lemma} \begin{proof} In a product chart using the coordinate $t$ for $\S^1$, the Christoffel symbol $\Gamma_{ij}^k$ of the metric $g_c$ vanishes whenever $i$, $j$ or $k$ equals 3, and all the others are the Christoffel symbols of $g_\circ$ in the chart of $\S^2$.
+\end{Lemma} \begin{proof} In a product chart using the coordinate $t$ for $\S^1$, the Christoffel symbol $\Gamma_{ij}^k$ of the metric $g_{c/d}$ vanishes whenever $i$, $j$ or $k$ equals 3, and all the others are the Christoffel symbols of $g_\circ$ in the chart of $\S^2$.
 Hence, the geodesic equation for a curve $\gamma:I\to M $ defined by $\gamma(s) = \big(\mu(s), t(s)\big)$ is given by $\ddot{t} = 0$, that is, $t(s) = a+bs$ for some $a, b\in\R$, and the geodesic equation for $\mu$ in $\S^2$.
 Let $u(s)\in T\S^2$ be the vector tangent to the curve $\mu(s)$.
-Since $\S^2\times\{t\}$ is a spacelike surface for all $t\in\S^1$, we can suppose, by reparametrizing $\gamma$, that \( g_c\big((u,0), (u,0)\big) = g_\circ(u,u) = 1. \) Then,
+Since $\S^2\times\{t\}$ is a spacelike surface for all $t\in\S^1$, we can suppose, by reparametrizing $\gamma$, that \( g_{c/d}\big((u,0), (u,0)\big) = g_\circ(u,u) = 1. \) Then,

-so $\gamma$ is a future-pointing null geodesic if and only if $b = c$.
-By uniqueness of the geodesics in a pseudo-Riemannian manifold, all the null geodesics of $(M, g_c)$ modulus reparametrization are of the form
+so $\gamma$ is a future-pointing null geodesic if and only if $b = \frac{c}{d}$, as $-\frac{c}{d}$ would give a past-pointing geodesic.
+By uniqueness of the geodesics in a pseudo-Riemannian manifold, all the null geodesics of $(M, g_{c/d})$ modulus reparametrization are of the~form

 where $\mu$ is a unit-speed great circle in $\S^2$.
 Since $\gamma$ intersects $\S^2\times\{0\}$ at least at one point, we can suppose $a = 0$. \end{proof}